lusee-night/opsim/README.md

 ## Notes

-The `docs` folder cotnains various helpful bits of documentation.
-In the `reference` forlder there is a "sandbox" version of the original power calculation notebook (heavily modified and not to be used for anything practical) and some requisite inputs.
+1. The `docs` folder cotnains various helpful bits of documentation.
+2. In the `reference` folder there is a "sandbox" version of the original power calculation notebook (heavily modified and not to be used for anything practical) and some requisite inputs.
 Kept for continuity with the power calculation notebook.
-The folder `nav` contains utility accessor methods to interface coordinate calculations.
+3. The folder `nav` contains utility accessor methods to interface coordinate calculations.

 ## MJD